-Prerequisite: preferably BA1: Literatuur & Kunst van China or BA2: General Introduction to Art in China
+Prerequisite: preferably BA2: General Introduction to Art History of China

 Profound changes took place in Chinese culture and society spanning the Song (960-1279) through the Ming (1368-1644).
-Accompanying the rise of the scholar-official class and local elites were an emerging vibrant consumer culture and the diversified artistic ideals.
+Accompanying the rise of the scholar-official class and local elites were an emerging consumer culture and diverse artistic ideals.
 Within this context, this course explores new concepts, practices, and art forms in paintings, calligraphy, prints, gardens, and quotient objects.
-Instead of emphasizing the “high art” of the ruling class, it focuses especially on the agency of various participants, including scholar-officials, women, merchants, and local elites, in their innovative construction of aesthetic principles, discursive spaces, and artistic practices.
+Instead of only focusing on artworks produced by and for the ruling class, this class examines the agency of various participants including scholars, local gentry, commoners, merchants, craftsmen, and women, in their innovative construction of aesthetic principles, discursive spaces, and artistic practices.

-5. write analytically and critically on aspects of medieval and late imperial Chinese art, and formulate clear and coherent arguments.
+Write analytically and critically on topics in medieval and late imperial Chinese art and formulate clear and coherent arguments.

 Mode of instruction

 Research paper: 50%

 Resits will be allowed only for the final essay (50% of the course).
 A re-sit for other course components is not possible.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

 The course readings will be published on Brightspace.

 General information about course and exam enrolment is available on the website